Mehdi0Mirzaei/Ways-to-remove-multiple-empty-spaces-from-string-List/README.md

-# Ways-to-remove-multiple-empty-spaces-from-string-List
+### Ways-to-remove-multiple-empty-spaces-from-string-List
-This is challenge question.
+## This is challenge question.
+# Ways to remove multiple empty spaces from string List.